Probe ordered after Florida shooter fires at delivery driver

 Pryor said his staff members were unaware of the shooting until they were contacted Friday by a reporter from WTVJ-TV, who interviewed the couple.
 The Davie Police Department has a contract with Southwest Ranches to provide service.

-“I contacted the Davie Police Department to request a full investigation,” Pryor said, adding that his prosecutors will decide whether charges should be filed.
+“I contacted the Davie Police Department to request a full investigation,” Pryor said Friday, adding that his prosecutors will decide whether charges should be filed.

 Davie police declined to comment Sunday, but released the lead detective’s report.
 He wrote that without any video, he couldn’t determine if either the shooter or couple committed a crime.